What Are Azure Guest Accounts?

 4. Configure Quarterly Access Reviews

-Entra ID > Identity Governance > Access Reviews:
+Entra ID > ID Governance > Access reviews:

 Create recurring quarterly reviews for all guest accounts